srobo/runbook/docs/competition/livestream/chat-moderation.md

 If a moderator needs to enforce the rules against a user, a discussion between the moderators is encouraged to ensure a consistent moderation approach.

+It's important that chat moderators actively participate in the chat to keep viewers engaged and to help steer the conversation to more relevant topics if necessary.

 ## Dealing with a problem user

 Below is the escalation steps for dealing with a problem chat user